virtual-labs/exp-logistic-population-growth-au/experiment/theory.md

 K: Carrying capacity

-This logistic model accounts for the slowing of growth as population size NNN approaches KKK.
+This logistic model accounts for the slowing of growth as population size N approaches K.

 &nbsp;